-Create the first sea wave as above.
-You can add all kinds of variations to the wave such as changing the colors of the gradient meshes, perhaps darker blues.
-You can also squeeze the sea wave or stretch the sea wave.
-You can rotate the artwork and much more.
+Create the first design.
+You can add all kinds of variations to the design such as changing the colors of the gradient meshes, perhaps darker blues.
+You can also squeeze or stretch or rotate the design as well as warp it using the warp tools included in the application.
 It is a single mesh at this point.
 A good thing to do is perhaps save it to the CC library (it can always then be re-used at a later point).
 You can add as many waves as you wish (by adding as many points along the top of the rectangle)

 You can also then select the entire selection or individual 'mesh waves' and re-color them using color adjustments via the edit menu as well as recolor using presets from libraries.
 You can also re-color them by using the mesh tool and selecting the individual nodes and re-coloring them via the color panel.
 You can also then select the individual waves and re-stretch them.
 You can also select all the objects and hold the alt / option key to duplicate them to create a more complex designs.

-You can also use the color guide panel to create a more unusual and surreal sea wave by changing the color from blues to reds and greens or purples and pinks etc (perhaps useful for hillsides instead)
+You can also use the color guide panel to create a more unusual and surreal design by changing the color from blues to reds and greens or purples and pinks etc (perhaps useful for hillsides instead)

-You can use clipping masks and limit the range of the sea wave.
-Add a rectangle on top of all the sea waves.
-Select all the sea wave designs and the rectangle and then go to the object menu and clipping masks
+You can use clipping masks and limit the range of the design.
+Add a rectangle on top of all the designs.
+Select all and then go to the object menu and clipping masks